21st Century Learning

 The students of Beal Elementary in Shrewsbury will benefit from a unique partnership facilitated by the design team.
 Well-known children’s book author and illustrator Peter Reynolds signed on to create a mural for the new school, after having created one for the original school back in 2005.
 Generously funded by local philanthropist Robert “Chief Joseph” Terkanian, the coordination and installation of the mural are just small pieces of a large and complex project, but having a one-of-a kind work of art featured prominently across two floors from the lobby into the media center will prove to be an inspiring and remarkable space for the community.

-beal school media center
+students gathered in the beal elementary school media center

 Beyond Traditional Learning Opportunities